-DIRECTORS: JULIAN DI GIOVANNI, UNIVERSITAT POMPEU FABRA AND ANDREI LEVCHENKO, UNIVERSITY OF MICHIGAN
+DIRECTORS: JULIAN DI GIOVANNI, FEDERAL RESERVE BANK OF NEW YORK/UNIVERSITAT POMPEU FABRA AND ANDREI LEVCHENKO, UNIVERSITY OF MICHIGAN

 The ITM Program brings together researchers with interests at the intersection of international trade and international macroeconomics.
 This has been an especially active area in the last fifteen years, with important contributions from academic and policy researchers alike.
 The topics covered in theoretical and empirical work include (i) using micro data on trade and multinational production to understand macroeconomic interdependence; (ii) price dynamics and markup determination; (iii) trade and labor markets; (iv) global value chains, trade finance, and several others.
 The tools developed in this literature are being applied to policy questions of interest to central banks, such as the optimal conduct of monetary policy, the implications of different exchange rate arrangements, or the understanding of macroeconomic dynamics in an increasingly integrated world of global value chains.